 Apple's Garage Band is an audio recording program for Mac users which now comes bundled with iPhoto and iMovie in Apple's iLife '11 .
 It's pretty all-encompassing and also inexpensive for recording and producing in a home studio.
 Not surprisingly, there is a Garage Band iPad app that lets you record music into your tablet wherever you happen to be.

 So what is Pix and Stix?
 They are rubber-tipped drum sticks and guitar picks that you use to trigger virtual instruments in Garage Band on your iPad.
 I'll let that sink in for a sec.

-I have written about virtual instruments here and here if you’re wondering what they are.
+I have written about virtual instruments and there's a separate blog if you're wondering what they are.
 For the Garage Band iPad app, you get pictures of instruments on your screen that you can play using the touch screen.
-You’ve probably seen that iPad commercial showing somebody actually plucking guitar strings with their fingers on an iPad?
-That’s what we’re talking about with Pix and Stix.
+You've probably seen that iPad commercial showing somebody actually plucking guitar strings with their fingers on an iPad?
+That's what we're talking about with Pix and Stix.
 You use the rubber-tipped picks to strum virtual guitars and the drum sticks to, well, hit the drums.
-How freakin’ cool is that?
+How freakin' cool is that?

 Check out Pix and Stix and/or order yours HERE.

 No word yet, that I can find, on incidence of broken iPad screens at the hands of these tips:).